 8/1484 Sub Conductor Edwin Stanley Green, NZAOC.
 Auckland Weekly News/Public Domain

-A member of the Royal New Zealand Artillery since February 1898, Slattery was transferred into the New Zealand Permanent Staff as a Quartermaster Sergeant for the Wellington Railway Battalion on the 7th of October 1913.
-Joining the 2nd Battalion of the Wellington Regiment as part of the 37th Reinforcements in November 1918 and was then transferred to the NZEF New Zealand Army Ordnance Corps on the 6th of January 1919 and promoted to Warrant Officer Class 1 with the appointment of Conductor.
-Sadly Slattery died of Influenza on the 25th of February 1919 in Cologne, Germany.
-Interred in the Commonwealth War Cemetery in Cologne.
+A member of the Royal New Zealand Artillery since February 1898, Charles Slattery was transferred into the New Zealand Permanent Staff as a Quartermaster Sergeant for the Wellington Railway Battalion on the 7th of October 1913.
+Joining the 2nd Battalion of the Wellington Regiment as part of the 37th Reinforcements in November 1918.
+Slattery was then transferred to the NZEF New Zealand Army Ordnance Corps on the 6th of January 1919 and promoted to Warrant Officer Class One with the appointment of Conductor.
+Sadly Slattery died of Influenza on the 25th of February 1919 in Cologne.

 Enlisting into the Wellington Infantry Regiment in February 1915, Hill would see service in the Dardanelles before transferring into the NZAOC in February 1916.
 Promoted to Corporal in April 1916 and then Sergeant in September 1916.
 Sergeant Hill was promoted to Warrant Officer Class 1 with the appointment of Sub-Conductor on the 21st of Feb 1919.
 Hill was demobilised in October 1919.

 Initially enlisting in the Royal New Zealand Artillery in 1913.
 Serving with the NZEF from June 1917 to August 1919, Sergeant Artificer Richardson was temporarily transferred from the New Zealand Artillery into the NZAOC in Feb 1918.
 Promoted to Temporary Warrant Officer Class 1 with the appointment of Acting Sub-Conductor on the 3rd of Feb 1919.
 Richardson was demobilised from the NZEF on the 13th of Feb 1919 and returned to service with the Royal New Zealand Artillery.
 In 1928 Richardson was Transferred back into the NZAOC counting to serve until the creation of the New Zealand Electrical and Mechanical Engineers, retiring in 1951.